Weak approximation for cubic hypersurfaces: Preliminaries

 \begin{cor} Let $X$ and $Y$ be two $k$-schemes with a $G$-action and $f: X \rightarrow Y$ be a finite type $G$-equivariant morphism.
 Let $x \in X$ be a fixed point, and $y=f(x)$ (hence also a fixed point).
 Assume that $f$ is smooth at $x$.
 Then there exists a $G$-equivariant section $s: \SP \whtOO_{y,Y}\rightarrow X$.
-In particular, if the $G$ action on $Y$ is trivial, then the set the fixed points dominates $Y$. \end{cor}
+In particular, assume that $Y$ is irreducible and the $G$ action on $Y$ is trivial.
+If there is a fixed point in $X$, then the set the fixed points of $X$ dominates $Y$. \end{cor}

 \begin{proof} Let $S$ be the local ring at y, and $R$ be the local ring at x.
 There is an obvious $G$ action on both of these $k$-algebras.
 We start with the section $s_0:\SP k(y) \rightarrow f^{-1}(y), \SP k(y)\mapsto x$, which is clearly $G$-equivariant.
 By the smoothness assumption, a section from $\SP(\whtOO_{y,Y}/{\mfm_{y}^n})$ always lifts to a section from $\SP(\whtOO_{y,Y}/{{\mfm_y}^{n+1}})$.
 Now apply Lemma \ref{lem-equiv-lifting} inductively to finish the proof. \end{proof}